 Based on its principles on good academic practice and handling of research data, the Technische Hochschule Mittelhessen – University of Applied Science promotes sustainable research data management and supports its researches in its implementation.

-Within the framework of the regional HeFDI project (Hesse Research Data Infrastructures), THM is involved in an overall strategy to develop a sustainable research data infrastructure to address the digital transformation of universities.
-Through organisational and technological support, researchers should be able to work efficiently and easily with their research data.
+As part of the state-wide joint project "HeFDI - Hessian Research Data Infrastructures", the THM is contributing to an overall strategy for establishing a sustainable research data infrastructure at Hessian universities in order to meet the digital transformation in research.
+The organisational and technological support is intended to enable researchers to work efficiently and easily with their research data.

 Research data is a key resource of modern science.
 The amount of data gathered is constantly growing, as are the possibilities for its analysis.
 Proper organisation of this data is crucial for a well-structured way of working, as wells as data quality and the visibility of one’s own research..